paul-hammant/tbd/content/branch-by-abstraction/index.md

 Teams employed Branch by Abstraction many years before it got its name (Stacy Curl named it in 2007), but it is unknown when the first implementation was.
-Before the adoption of BbA, teams **had to** make a branch for the big lengthy disruptive change, or do it with an incredible amount of choreography: "hey everyone take a week of vacation now".
+Before the adoption of BbA, teams **had to** make a branch for the big lengthy disruptive change, or do it with an incredible amount of choreography: "hey everyone, take a week of vacation now".

 With the Branch by Abstraction technique, Trunk Based Development was less likely to be temporarily or permanently